KalobTaulien/wagtail-contact-reply/README.md

 - [ ] Create default settings to fallback on
 - [ ] Add JavaScript form validation (ie. If the form is trying to be submitted but is missing a required field, show an alert box above the button)
 - [ ] A few standard tests for at least _some_ coverage
+- [ ] Add an autoresponding feature (worth discussing!)
+- [ ] Add a checkmark if the form submission has a direct reply

 ### Contibutors
 - [x] Kalob Taulien